canarytail/standard/README.md

 * NSLs, gag orders, or other court orders have been given to hide, conceal, or otherwise withhold information from the public
 * Backdoors have been planted to spy on and trap users
 * Raids have been conducted on hardware and operating premises
-* Integrity of access keys and leadership of a company is sound and still trustworthy
+* Integrity of access keys and leadership of a company is no longer sound or trustworthy

 In the case of gag orders, some make it unlawful to reveal the exact number of occurrences of requests for data for example, but do allow for an organization to reveal a broad range (e.g. “anywhere from  0  to 1,000”).
 This combined with a general statement that there has never been a request, one may deduce whether or not a request has in fact been made, and to a certain degree, how many times.